-Germans believe that processes — how the work is done — is the key to success.
+Germans believe that processes — how the work is done — are the key to success.
 Americans, however, favor relationships, or how to gain and retain customers.

 By tradition, Germany is more a culture of artisans (Handwerkerkultur) than of traders (Händlerkultur).
 The Germans have always made things.
 And they believe that process — how the work is done — is the key to success.
 Good processes lead to good products, bad processes to bad ones.

-One well-known German manager, Klaus-Hardy Mühdeck, the CIO of ThyssenKrupp, is even nicknamed the “process pope” and has changed his title to Chief Process Officer.
-Because processes govern the internal workings of a company, whoever has the say over process has the say over the company.
-Process is power.
-Germans want the power.
+One well-known German manager, Klaus-Hardy Mühdeck, the CIO of ThyssenKrupp, is even nicknamed the Prozesspapst, the Process Pope, and has changed his title to Chief Process Officer.
+Because processes govern the internal workings of a company, whoever has the say over process has the say over how the work is done, and thus over the company.
+As the Germans see it process is power.
+And Germans want the power.
+Who doesn’t?